thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 **Q: can you group things?
 Can you set a class?**

 Not really.
 That’s thinking in HTML/CSS terms.
 It’s a higher-level of thinking.
 DrawBot is a bit more like painting things.
 PageBot does work more along those lines.
 A general coding principle is to avoid repeating yourself.

+**What is PageBot?**

+(My short answer): PageBot is the future of professional document design, especially for print, which allows you to program document layouts that you might otherwise make in a tool like InDesign.
+The programmatic nature promises more flexibility, efficiency, and allows responsive export to different sizes for print as well as web and ebook formats.

-Very interesting lecture about PageBot, from Petr van Blokland at ATypI 2017: https://www.youtube.com/watch?v=fPasHswCB8E
+(Just's answer): Watch a lecture about PageBot, from Petr van Blokland at ATypI 2017: https://www.youtube.com/watch?v=fPasHswCB8E

 # Thanks for reading!